armijnhemel/binaryanalysis-ng/maintenance/database/README-F-Droid-apk.md

 ## Crawling F-Droid data

 There is a crawler that downloads software from F-Droid.
+This crawler should be configured to download (at least) the binary data.
+See the crawler documentation how to do that.

 # Importing the F-Droid data

-The script to import F-Droid data expects that F-Droid packages are first crawled using the F-Droid crawler.
+The script to import F-Droid data expects that F-Droid APKs are first crawled using the F-Droid crawler.

 ## Requirements